'Longmire' Season 6 Absent From Netflix's October List, Katee Sackhoff Asks Fans To Remain Patient

 Sackhoff explained that there is no release date for Longmire Season 6 just yet and this is because the show is currently in post-production.
 It’s assumed that completion of the series has taken time because it is the final season, after all, and the team wants to make sure that Longmire will have the best send off.
 The actress promised that Season 6 is “cared for to no end” before asking fans to stay patient.

 Katee also brought some Longmire news over the weekend regarding the premiere date for Season 6.
 Besides taking to Twitter to ease fans’ worries, she also did an Ask Me Anything on Reddit.
-She revealed that she is “unsure” when this hotly anticipated premiere will be.
+She revealed that she is “unsure” when this hotly anticipated premiere will occur.
 While that didn’t help, she, however, brought good news by confirming that there have been talks about Longmire movies.

 It looks like no one from the cast of Longmire knows when the show will return.
-At this point, all fans can do is to continue waiting for Netflix’s announcement on Longmire Season 6 premiere and keep in mind that the grueling long wait will be worth it.
+At this point, all fans can do is continue waiting for Netflix’s announcement on the Longmire Season 6 premiere and keep in mind that the grueling long wait will be worth it.

 What are your thoughts?
 Are you looking forward to the premiere of Longmire Season 6?
 Sound off in the comments section below.